ezhong0/aiassistant/SLACK_AI_PROMPTS.md

 This document contains **strategic AI prompts** to help you build your Slack AI Assistant step-by-step.
 Each prompt is designed to leverage your existing architecture while adding Slack-specific functionality.

 **Key Principle**: Your existing multi-agent system and services are 80% of what you need.
-We're just adding the Slack interface layer.
+We're just adding the Slack interface layer for now, with room for future web interfaces.

 ## 🏗️ **Architecture Approach**

 ### **Intent Parsing: Master Agent Only** ✅
 - **Master Agent handles ALL intent parsing** through existing OpenAI integration
 - **Slack service does NOT parse intent** - it only handles events and formatting
-- **Same intent parsing logic** serves both iOS app and Slack interface
+- **Same intent parsing logic** serves Slack interface and future web interfaces
 - **No duplication** of complex intent recognition logic

 ### **Flow Architecture**